chrisfrank/nanostyled/README.md

 // Use your styled button in your app: const App = () => (
   <main>
-    // This button will render with all classes you specified above:
+    {// This button will render with all classes you specified above:}
     <Button>Click Me</Button>

+    {/*
-    // When you want to change some of the classes, you just pass new
-    // values to the style props you declared.
-    // Here's a button with a red background and black text:
+    When you want to change some of the classes, you just pass new values to the style props you declared.
+Here's a red button with black text:
+    */}
     <Button bg="bg-red" color="black" weight={null}>
       Red Button
     </Button>

+    {/*
-    // If you want to render a Button as an <a> tag, use the special 'tag' prop.
+    If you want to render a Button as an <a> tag, use the special 'tag' prop.
-    // All other props -- apart from 'tag' and the ones you used for styling --
-    // are passed straight to the DOM.
+    All other props -- apart from 'tag' and the ones you used for styling -- are passed straight to the DOM.
 Here's a link with an href:
+    */}
     <Button tag="a" href="#somwhere">
       Link, styled like a buttton
     </Button>